FreeCAD/FreeCAD-documentation/wiki/Create_a_FeaturePython_object_part_I.md

  ![ right](images/fpo_box_properties.png )

-Now, test your changes as follows   *
+Now, test your changes as follows:

 -   Save your changes and reload your module.
 -   Delete all objects in the Tree view.
 -   Create a new box object from the Python console by calling `box.create('myBox')`.

 Once the box is created and you\'ve checked to make sure it has been recomputed, select the object and look at its properties.
-You should note two things   *
+You should note two things:

--   A new property group   * *Dimensions*.
+-   A new property group: *Dimensions*.
--   Three new properties   * *Height*, *Length* and *Width*.
+-   Three new properties: *Height*, *Length* and *Width*.

 Note also how the properties have units.
 More specifically, they have taken on the linear units set in the user preferences (**Edit → Preference... → General → Units**).

-No doubt you noticed that three different values were entered for the dimensions   * a floating-point value (`10.0`) and two different strings (`'10 mm'` and `'1 cm'`).
-The `App   *   *PropertyLength` type assumes floating-point values are in millimeters, string values are parsed according to the units specified, and in the GUI all values are converted to the units specified in the user preferences (`mm` in the image).
-This built-in behavior makes the `App   *   *PropertyLength` type ideal for dimensions.
+No doubt you noticed that three different values were entered for the dimensions: a floating-point value (`10.0`) and two different strings (`'10 mm'` and `'1 cm'`).
+The `App::PropertyLength` type assumes floating-point values are in millimeters, string values are parsed according to the units specified, and in the GUI all values are converted to the units specified in the user preferences (`mm` in the image).
+This built-in behavior makes the `App::PropertyLength` type ideal for dimensions.

 [top](#top.md)